Texas Parks and Wildlife Department: Organization

+Outreach

 Magazine

 TPWD publishes Texas Parks and Wildlife, a monthly magazine available both in print and online editions.
 The magazine features articles and full-color photos on topics such as birding, boating, camping, fishing, hunting, state parks, travel, wildlife, and environmental issues.
 Texas Parks and Wildlife has been in publication since 1942.

 Television programs

-Texas Parks & Wildlife

 Texas Parks & Wildlife is a weekly, half-hour television series aired on Texas PBS stations, as well as on a number of other PBS stations around the country.
 Viewers can stream episodes on the PBS website and on the TPWD YouTube channel.
 Originally titled Made in Texas, the series began production in 1985 as a magazine style show, with three or four different segments each week.
 For several years, the show focused on one topic each week, documentary style.
 In 1991, the name of the series changed to Texas Parks & Wildlife and reverted to its original magazine format.

-Lone Star Law

 Beginning in June 2016, TPWD Game Wardens were featured in a new reality television series on Animal Planet titled Lone Star Law.

-Radio program
+Radio program and podcast

 Passport to Texas is a daily series broadcast on radio stations throughout Texas.
 The series includes 90 second radio spots on topics, including wildlife, state parks, and outdoor activities.

-Podcast

 Under the Texas Sky features outdoor experiences of both everyday people and experts from inside and outside TPWD.